ajaxray/geek-life/README.md

 ### Footnotes
 1. In my Macbook Air, 1.6 GHz Dual-Core Intel Core i5, RAM: 8 GB 1600 MHz DDR3
 2. Using [monakai](https://github.com/sickill/vim-monokai) color scheme for markdown syntax
-3. Habitica is a free habit and productivity app that treats your real life like a game
-4. Known Bug: Mouse events (click) don't work after getting back from Editor.
 ---
 > "This is the Book about which there is no doubt, a guidance for those conscious of Allah" - [Al-Quran](http://quran.com)